arifbilgin1977/alogger/README.md

 ## API

+Class: Alogger

 //Default constructor.
 Creates a Logger object.If a ALogBaseWriter object is not provided , it creates a ALogWriter and register it as the first writer object.

-Alogger myLogger(); //creates one stdout writers myLogger.registerNewWriter(new ALogFileWriter("test1.txt")); //adds a second writer that writes to file test1.txt mylLogger.registerNewWriter(new ALogWriter()); //one more stdout writers
+Alogger myLogger(); //creates one stdout writers

+//adds a second writer that writes to file test1.txt myLogger.registerNewWriter(new ALogFileWriter("test1.txt"));

+mylLogger.registerNewWriter(new ALogWriter()); //one more stdout writers
 //at this point logs are written to 3 different target , 2 on stdout one copy in test1.txt